mono/website/docs/advanced/checked-build.md

 This mode causes assignments from one metadata mempool to another to be checked to ensure they are following the reference rules for assemblies.
 The reference rules are described in the comments in `checked-build.c`.

 This mode is most useful if you are seeing crashes following the unloading of an app domain.
+You are very likely to want to disable this mode if you do not need it, as it is very slow.

 Adding checked-build asserts
 ============================

-### General
+### General asserts

 To add code to one of the checked-build modes, wrap your code in a `ENABLE_CHECKED_BUILD_GC`, `ENABLE_CHECKED_BUILD_THREAD`, or `ENABLE_CHECKED_BUILD_METADATA` ifdef.
 Then before running your code, check the value of `mono_check_mode_enabled()` with one of the `MonoCheckMode` enums in `checked-build.h`.